 The body is always part of therapy

 Therapy has for so long focused on thoughts and emotions, and Tony believes that we need to be bringing more attention to the role of the body.
 He explains that there will always be a physiological aspect to what clients are bringing to us and that there is value in working with this.

 Preparing for trauma work

 Working with the body is especially important in trauma work.
 Before a client can contemplate exploring their experiences they will often need to reach a place of stability, with solid foundations enabling them to begin processing.
 Tony uses psychoeducation which include somatic methods of grounding, breath work and boundaries.
-There can also be education around how trauma affects the body and learning to recognise triggers.
+There can also be education around how trauma affects the body (Polyvagal Theory is helpful here) and learning to recognise triggers.

 This kind of somatic work can help not just to recover from trauma or distress, but also to build resilience to overcome future emotional challenges.

 As well as enabling grounding, the body itself can be the primary entrance point to working with trauma, rather than the events or the story.

 “The story the body has to tell is generally a little more accurate than the thoughts we put on top of our experience – because our bodies were there… they live through everything and our bodies remember.”